daggy1234/asyncdagpi/README.md

 ### Gif

-Returns a gif (as BytesIO).
+Returns a gif as an API url or (as BytesIO if `bytes=True`) .
 Takes either  a static_image url or a gif url and returns a gif.
 Irrespective of the inupt output is always a gif.

  ```python
 API_CLIENT.usertextimage(feature,image_url)